sergiodjr/linux-basics/README.md

 check out a fewstraight flraward guide about docker and linux that I keep in my repository.
 Hadly for Linux beginners.

+Ah, Linux...
+I know, this little penguin looks adorable, but don’t be fooled—it can drive anyone insane.
+Trust me, I’ve been in your shoes, I know the struggle.

+Here you’ll find the most useful commands, covering mostly basic to intermediate tasks on Linux.
+Think of it as a compact, handy library of essential Linux commands for your daily survival.

+Before you dive into the tips: Make sure your repository is up to date by running sudo apt update (or whatever fits your distro).
+Starting with an outdated repo is just asking for trouble, and this little penguin is tricky enough as it is.

+Spoiler alert: this guy drives me nuts too.
+But don’t let that cute face fool you—he’s got a mischievous streak!

+Good luck, and may the terminal always work in your favor! 🐧✨